- Easy balanced meal… it’s less sexy, but delicious!

 a splash of oil

-Put onion, chopped chili, cumin and paprika in a large sauté pan.
+Put onion, chopped chili, cumin & paprika in a large sauté pan.
 Add the oil and cook on low heat until the onion softens.

-Pour in the wine, crumble in the stock cube and add the chopped tomato.
+Pour in the wine (optional), crumble in the stock cube & add the chopped tomato.
 Simmer on low heat.

-Drain beans and add to the sauce along with chocolate.
+Drain beans & add to the sauce along with (the secret ingredient) chocolate.
 Stir.
 Serve when heated through.

 N.B.
 Jack’s recipe suggests rinsing the tomato sauce off the baked beans but I don’t.
 I also add a can of chickpeas.
 The chocolate didn’t appeal to me but it works!
-Double this recipe to make enough for another night.
+Double this recipe to make enough for a few nights.

 Turn this recipe into an easy balanced meal:

-Add broccoli, serve on rice and add a dollop of (not low-fat) Greek Yogurt, sour cream or cottage cheese, along with a little pepper.
+Add broccoli and serve on rice with a dollop of full-fat Greek Yogurt, sour cream or cottage cheese, along with a little pepper.

 If you like cooking with the music on, give this song a whirl.
 The lyrics are “Love’s not a hard thing to find.”
 Just like the ingredients in this recipe.